palomachain/docs/src/guide/develop/quick-start/generic-message.md

 - `payload` path to job's default json file containing the payload of your message in HEX encoding.
 This can be empty, but then the `payload-mofifiable` flag must be set
 - `payload-modifiable` if set to true, the payload can be changed when executing the job

+### Example
-Here is an example for creating a job called demo to be executed on Ethereum Mainnet for [this example contract](https://etherscan.io/address/0x51eca2efb15afacc612278c71f5edb35986f172f).
+Here is an example for creating a job called demo to be executed on Binance Mainnet for [this example contract]().
 In this case we want to update the storage variable to 234.

-#### Define the def.json
+#### `definition` - definition.json
 ```json
 {
    "abi": "[{\"inputs\":[],\"name\":\"retrieve\",\"outputs\":[{\"internalType\":\"uint256\",\"name\":\"\",\"type\":\"uint256\"}],\"stateMutability\":\"view\",\"type\":\"function\"},{\"inputs\":[{\"internalType\":\"uint256\",\"name\":\"num\",\"type\":\"uint256\"}],\"name\":\"store\",\"outputs\":[],\"stateMutability\":\"nonpayable\",\"type\":\"function\"}]",